zenglenn42/opengl-tutorial-tbb/README.md

 Lightness and dark, a metaphor for life and opengl programming.
 You type the code in perfectly and are rewarded with an empty rendering window.
 It's a dark alley and you're not sure how to proceed.

-I double checked the code, started reading the comment section of the youtube video, and looked for general strategies for OpenGL debugging, then slept on it so my subconcious could churn away on the mystery.
+I double check the code, start reading the comment section of the youtube video, and look for general strategies for OpenGL debugging, then sleep on it so my subconcious could churn away on the mystery.

-Cutting to the chase, I hit two issues:
+Cutting to the chase, I discover two issues:

 	* mesh.cpp Mesh::Mesh constructor fails in glGenVertexArrays() with EXC_BAD_ACCESS
 	* main.cpp main() vertices specified in clockwise order were getting culled by uplevel display.cpp from github.

-I fixed the first issue in display.cpp by enabling glewExperimental:
+I fix the first issue in display.cpp by enabling glewExperimental:

 ```
 display.cpp